ibm-cloud-docs/Cloudant/offerings/security.md

 ## Secure access control
 {: #secure-access-control}

-{{site.data.keyword.cloudant_short_notm}} has a multitude of built-in security features, for you to control access to data:
+{{site.data.keyword.cloudant_short_notm}} has a multitude of built-in security features for you to control access to data:

 Feature | Description
 --------|------------